bowman2001/perplexdoc/content/doc/basic/emphasis/index.md

 ## Emphasis with sans-serif fonts {.h-tip}

 Sans-serif fonts usually don’t have a distinctive italic style, even if their font includes an italic specimen.
-They look like a slightly tilted version of the regular font --- which is not as pretty as a distinct serif style.
-You should prefer bold emphasis.
+They look like a slightly tilted version of the regular font --- which is a little awkward.
+You should prefer bold emphasis with those sans-serifs.